erickmeline/mern-template/client/README.md

 ```

 ## Supply Express with a build directory
-The Back End express server will be looking for a build directory and will complain if it doesn't find one.
-Although not necessaray, Run `npm run build` to silence that complaint.
+The Back End express server will be looking for a build directory, and will complain if it doesn't find one.
+Although it's not necessaray, Run `npm run build` to silence that complaint.

 ```
 npm run build